ruuda/blog/posts/a-reasonable-configuration-language.md

 to people who are used to more mainstream languages.
 Still,
-Nix has many good ideas that have been proven to work, and my own configuration language takes lots of inspiration from it.
+Nix has many good ideas that have been proven to work, and my own configuration language is heavily inspired by it.

 The other language that I take a lot of inspiration from is Python.
-It is not primarily a functional language, but you can certainly use it in that way
+Python is not primarily a functional language, but you can certainly use it in that way
 (avoid mutation, write pure functions, prefer list comprehensions over loops, etc.), and this is very natural.